orestis/elixir_tcp/slides/ElixirTCP.md

 ---

-## Major gotcha
+## Major gotchas

-* How do you know how many bytes to read? (passive mode)
+* *Passive:* How many bytes to read?
-* No guarantee that "HELLO?" will arrive in a single message (active mode)
+* *Active:* Will "HELLO?" arrive in a single message?
+* **This is by design!**

+^ Something like race condition!
-* Depends on various arcane parameters (OS/BEAM)
+^ Depends on various arcane parameters (OS/BEAM)
-* Works most of the time with tiny payloads like this
-* Will break on real-world usage
+^ Works most of the time with tiny payloads like this ^ Will break on real-world usage
-* Another level of abstraction is needed
+^ Another level of abstraction is needed

 ---

 ## Protocols

-* Abstractions over TCP that give shape to the data packets
+* Give shape to the data packets
-* Some are common (HTTP), some are custom (your own!)
+* Common or niche or your own!

-* Some are even provided by `:gen_tcp`
+^ Some are even provided by `:gen_tcp`

 ---